donmccurdy/glTF-Transform/packages/docs/src/lib/pages/concepts.md

 Throughout the asset, those properties are referenced by indices into the top-level array.
 For example, a node defined as `{"mesh": 0}` will instantiate the mesh found at index `0` of the top-level `meshes` array.
 These indexed arrays are useful for efficient loading, which is the primary goal of glTF 2.0, but are cumbersome for direct editing — which, to be fair, is generally the domain of interchange formats like COLLADA or USD.

-In glTF-Transform, the conceptual model of these [Root](/modules/core/classes/Root)-level arrays is preserved, but all index-based pointers are managed by references and an internal graph structure, instead.
+In glTF Transform, the conceptual model of these [Root](/modules/core/classes/Root)-level arrays is preserved, but all index-based pointers are managed by references and an internal graph structure, instead.
 For example, to list each [Mesh](/modules/core/classes/Mesh) available for reuse in a glTF document:

 ```typescript
 doc.getRoot()